Electric car charging costs

 The easiest and cheapest way of charging an EV is to plug it in at home, which means that you’ll see the cost of charging your car reflected in your electricity bill.

-Do I have to pay for charging my EV at work?
+Do I have to pay for charging at work?

-Either way, if you can plug in somewhere in the company car park and not have to pay for it, you’ll be quids in.
-You won’t even be taxed for it: HMRC doesn’t consider electricity to be a vehicle fuel, so you won’t have pay Benefit-in-Kind (BiK) tax on any free charging.
+You won’t be taxed either as HMRC doesn’t consider electricity to be a vehicle fuel, so you won’t have to pay Benefit-in-Kind (BiK) tax on any free charging.

 Can I charge my EV for free?

-At the other end of the scale, it is possible to find public chargers that are free to use.
-If you stay at a hotel, you can often get free electricity.
-The same is true for a growing number of shopping centres and supermarkets, where it’s possible to top up while you shop.
+It is possible to find public chargers that are free to use.
+For example, if you stay at a hotel, you can often get free charging in their car park and the same is true for a growing number of shopping centres and supermarkets.

-In fact, studies have shown that if a customer is charging their car outside a shop, they tend to stay in the shop for longer and buy more, which makes it worthwhile for the shop to offer free charging.
+The idea being that you’re already spending in store so some free juice is the least they can do.
+In fact, studies have shown that if a customer is charging their car, they tend to stay in the shop for longer and buy more.

-You’re unlikely to be able to sponge off free power from supermarkets as a long-term charging solution, but if you usually charge at home, every little helps.
+Relying on these free charging options from supermarkets and the like is not really a long-term charging solution, but if you usually charge at home, every little helps.